Four organizations are involved in the management of the ClerVolc consortium.

 Web site: http://www.ird.fr/

-Centre 4 is a world class centre for disaster risk reduction research and capacity development, created in Clermont-Ferrand.
+International Research Centre 4 of the CAP20-25 is a world-class centre for disaster risk reduction research and capacity development, created in Clermont-Ferrand.
 The overall ambition is to place at the forefront of research on disaster risk reduction (especially volcanic hazards) that hinder sustainable development, especially in developing countries.

 This innovative centre develops and coordinates research and outreach activities with the objectives of (i) producing and disseminating multidisciplinary research on disaster risk reduction, (ii) contributing to disaster risk reduction capacity development, and (iii) facilitating knowledge exchange among academic researchers, policy makers and other stakeholders.